 Jessica's therapy approach draws upon Interpersonal Therapy, Jungian Therapy, and mindfulness practices.
 Her practice is located in a beautiful area near the ocean, and she often incorporates the environment in her work with clients, such as by going on outdoor walks.
-In her private practice, she sees young adults, college students, adults, and couples, and offers flexible hours including early mornings and Sundays.
+In her private practice, she sees young adults, college students, and adults, and offers flexible hours including early mornings and Sundays.
 Jessica has a dog, Ace, who often accompanies her at work.

 See Jessica's Eventbrite page for information on any current workshops she may have.

 Anxiety - Generalized anxiety, social anxiety, panic attacks

 Trauma - Including dealing with past sexual assault, childhood trauma, environmental trauma (e.g. witnessing/experiencing violence), PTSD (post traumatic stress disorder)

 Mind-body wellness - a balance of physical, emotional and spiritual health involving changing thought patterns, nourishing the soul and challenging our bodies to impact quality of thought, self-esteem, and belief systems